angeloanan/vanillaMCDiscordLink/README.md

 ## 🧐 About <a name = "about"></a>

 This project links a Discord channel with a vanilla Minecraft server.
-This project runs the server as a child process, collects messages by player and sends them to Discord.
-It also sends messages from Discord to Minecraft players by using `/tellraw`!
+Every time an in-game user chatted, the chat will be sent to the selected Discord Channel.
+And vice versa, every time a Discord user send a message on the selected channel, the message will be sent into the game by using `/tellraw`!

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

+You will need to have NodeJS installed (use latest if possible)
+You will also need a Discord Bot which have access to the selected channel with Webhook ready.
 You need to rename the server .jar file to `server.jar` (TODO: Customizability)
-You will also need a Discord Bot which have access to the selected channel with Webhook ready.

 ### Installing